 It takes courage and vulnerability to be human.
 We are all custodians of our multitudes, to become an advocate of inclusion start advocating your own excluded multitudes.
 (Complement this thought with reading The Whisper https://lnkd.in/gcUmfay).

-This is the second blog post of a series in which I will explain about the three pillars of ReNEWBusiness: Integrity, Inclusion, Innovation.
+This is the second blog post of a series in which I will explain about the three pillars of ReNEWBusiness: Integrity, Inclusion and Innovation.
 You can read my post on how they are “my” recipe to innovate business on the HuffPost

-The 3 I program is developed on those values and is for leaders who want to inspire transformation and build teams/organisation everyone wants to work for.
+The 3 I program developed on these 3 values is for those leaders who want to inspire transformation and build teams/organisations everyone wants to work for.

 What is the 3 I program?
-It is a step-by-step program for:
+It is a step-by-step approach for:

-- knowing, express and integrating who you truly are in everything you do,
+• knowing, expressing and integrating who you truly are in everything you do,

 It is based on the RNEWB Integral Leadership Framework, which guides participants through a structured approach.
 Get in contact with me to learn how to bring this approach to you and your organisation if you wan to: